A Stable, Fast, and Fully Automatic Learning Algorithm for Predictive Coding Networks: Introduction

 \section{Introduction}

-In recent years, deep learning has reached and surpassed human-level performance in a multitude of tasks, such as game playing \citep{silver17,Silver2016}, image recognition \citep{Krizhevsky2012,he2016deep}, natural language processing \citep{chen2020big}, and image generation \citep{ramesh2022hierarchical}.
+\thefootnote{*} \thefootnote{\arabic{footnote}} In recent years, deep learning has reached and surpassed human-level performance in a multitude of tasks, such as game playing \citep{silver17,Silver2016,cicero}, image recognition \citep{Krizhevsky2012,he2016deep}, natural language processing \citep{chen2020big}, and image generation \citep{ramesh2022hierarchical,imagen}.
 These successes are achieved entirely using deep artificial neural networks trained via \emph{backpropagation} (\emph{BP}), which is a learning algorithm that is often criticized for its biological implausibilities \citep{grossberg1987competitive,crick1989recent,abdelghani2008sensitivity,lillicrap2016random,roelfsema2018control,whittington2019theories}, such as lacking local plasticity and autonomy.
-In fact, backpropagation requires a global control signal required to trigger computations, since gradients must be sequentially computed backwards through the computation graph.
-These properties are not only important for biological plausibility: \emph{parallelization}, \emph{locality}, and \emph{automation} are key to build efficient models that can be trained end-to-end on non Von-Neumann machines, such as analog chips \citep{kendall2020}.
-A learning algorithm with most of the above properties is predictive coding (PC).
+In fact, backpropagation requires a global control signal to trigger computations, since gradients must be sequentially computed backwards through the computation graph.
+The biological plausibility of a specific algorithm is not a niche interest of theoretical neuroscience, but it is of vital importance when it comes to implementations on low-energy analog/neuromorphic chips: \emph{parallelization}, \emph{locality}, and \emph{automation} are key to building efficient models that can be trained end-to-end on non-von-Neumann machines, such as analog chips \citep{kendall2020}.
+To this end, multiple works are highlighting the need of fueling fundamental research in computational neuroscience to find algorithms and methods that can solve the aforementioned problems \citep{zador2022toward,friston2022designing}.
+A promising learning algorithm in this regard, which has most of the above properties, is predictive coding (PC).